syncfusion-content/javascript-docs/js/DatePicker/Getting-Started.md

 This section explains briefly about how to create a **DatePicker** in your application with **JavaScript**.

 The **Essential JavaScript DatePicker** provides support to display a calendar within your web page and allows you to pick a date from the calendar.
 In this example, you can learn how to customize two **DatePickers** in a real-time ticket booking application.
-The example shows you how to use the **DatePicker** control to book a ticket within a limited number of days.
+The example illustrates how to use the **DatePicker** control to book a ticket within a limited number of days.

 The following screenshot illustrates the functionality of a **DatePicker** with date range of maximum 60 days.
 You can select a date for Onward and Return journeys ranging for a period of 60 days from the current day.
 This avoids selecting a journey date prior to the current date.